中文

 3. Regulations on Food Contact Material

-The main regulation for FCMs in Japan are the Food Sanitation Act and the Food Safety Basic Law and the Food Products Standards and Food Additives established by MHLW.
+The main regulation for FCMs in Japan are the Food Sanitation Act and the Food Safety Basic Law and the Standards for Foods and Food Additives established by MHLW.

 (1) In accordance with Chapter 3 of the Food Sanitation Act: UCP must not contain or have any toxic or harmful substances that may pose a risk to human health, and must not directly or indirectly contact with food additives that could harm human health.
 Any articles that do not conform to general specifications and specific material specifications are prohibited from being imported, produced, and sold in Japan.

-(2) The Food Products Standards and Food Additives specifies the norms and standards for food utensils, containers, and packaging, including the following three categories:
+(2) The Standards for Foods and Food Additives specifies the norms and standards for food utensils, containers, and packaging, including the following three categories:

 Category Description